kayahr/aseprite/README.md

 JSON file typings
 -----------------

 This project provides typings for JSON files with the file pattern `*.aseprite.json`.
-So when you name your JSON files like this and your module loader supports importing JSON files then you can import the sprite sheets right away and TypeScript already knows the type:
+So when you name your JSON files like this and your module loader supports importing JSON files then you can import the sprite sheets right away and TypeScript already knows the type and can validate your code:

 ```typescript
 import spaceship from "../sprites/spaceship.aseprite.json";